alexanderepstein/Rigid/README.md

 ## Dependencies
-**Python 2.7**: Rigid looks to create a python file which when executed will point to your webapp.
-Because of this python 2.7.x is required. https://www.python.org/downloads/

 **Chrome:** Google Chrome is the browser used to actually render your application if you have the 64bit version make sure a  version also exists in Program Files (x86) https://www.google.com/chrome/browser/desktop/